Good Medicine - Medical School I - Cover

 I shrugged and shook my head, then whispered back, "Not me, for sure."

-Next up, following the Student Organization was a presentation of the Student Honor Code by a fourth-year student, George O’Malley.
+Next up, following the Student Organization, was a presentation of the Student Honor Code by a fourth-year student, George O'Malley.
 Unsurprisingly, the key features were integrity, respect, and personal responsibility.
-Equally unsurprising were zero tolerance for academic misconduct, disrespectful behavior or language, unprofessional behavior, and unprofessional appearance of attire.
-I wondered how they would react to my cassock, beard, and ponytail, which was just long enough for Elizaveta to braid, something she’d been doing after our showers each morning for the past few days.
+Equally unsurprising was zero tolerance for academic misconduct, disrespectful behavior or language, unprofessional behavior, and unprofessional appearance of attire.
+I wondered how they would react to my cassock, beard, and ponytail, which was just long enough for Elizaveta to braid, something she'd been doing after our showers each morning for the past few days.

 "Great, now we're narcs," Fran whispered when we were told we were required to report violations.